JsBergbau/MiTemperature2/README.md

 Reading the battery level with the standard Bluetooth Low Energy characteristics doesn't work.
 It always returns 99 % battery level.
 Or to be correct, sometimes 10 % when the battery is really empty, see https://github.com/JsBergbau/MiTemperature2/issues/1#issuecomment-588156894 .
 But often before that device just shuts down before it can report another battery level.
 With every measurement the Aqara sensor also transmits the battery voltage.
 This voltage is transformed into a battery level 3.1V are 100%, 2.1V 0%.

 The `--count` option is intended to save even more power.
 So far it is not proven, that only connecting at some interval will actually save power.
 See this discussion https://github.com/JsBergbau/MiTemperature2/issues/3#issuecomment-572982314

+With the `--interface` option you specify the number of the bluetooth adapter to use.
+So `--interface 1` for using hci1

   ## Tipps